Find Trusted Heat Pump Repair Experts Near You

 Can a heat pump replace both my furnace and AC?

 Yes, a heat pump can replace both your furnace and AC, providing both heating and cooling functions in a single system.
 This can be a cost-effective way to upgrade your HVAC system, especially if both your furnace and air conditioner are nearing the end of their lifespans.
-However, in extremely cold climates, a dual-fuel system (heat pump with backup furnace) might be a more appropriate solution.
+Speak to a contractor in your area about the best approach for your home and needs.

 What is a heat pump's COP?